 Vice-Chancellor’s Awards for Outstanding Contributions to Student Services

-This award is presented to a staff member that has provided outstanding service to individual students or student groups on a consistent basis, whether through personal advising, development of programs, or improvements to the university’s systems and policies that effect students.
-In 2018 there will be up to 3 awards available in this category.
+This award is presented to a staff member / team that has provided outstanding service to individual students or student groups on a consistent basis, whether through personal advising, development of programs, or improvements to the university’s systems and policies that effect students.
+Up to 3 awards are granted annually.

-Recognition is awarded to staff who have been nominated by managers in their Faculty / School / Department for significant contributions to student service, student engagement and/or the overall student experience in a specific area of responsibility over a sustained period for 12 months.
+Recognition is awarded to staff who have been nominated by managers in their School / Department for significant contributions to student service, student engagement, and/or the overall student experience, in a specific area of responsibility, over a sustained period for 12+ months.
+The awards process runs from May – November annually and involves five main steps.
+Apart from Stage one (1), the VC’s L&T awards process operates via FedUni’s LMS, Moodle.

-Senior managers with a Faculty / School / Department will be invited to nominate y staff who they consider demonstrate an outstanding contribution to student service via direct email correspondence from CLIPP.
+Senior managers with a School / Department are invited to nominate staff / teams who they consider demonstrate an outstanding contribution to student service via direct email correspondence from CLIPP.

-Staff nominated by senior management will be invited to submit an intention to apply form.
-This form indicates that the staff member accepts the nomination and wishes to apply for the 2018 cycle.
-The intention to apply phase is open from 4-8 June 2018, via the Vice-Chancellor’s Awards for Learning and Teaching Moodle site.
+Staff / teams nominated by senior management are invited to submit an expression of interest form.
+This form indicates that the staff member / team accepts the nomination and wishes to apply for an award in the same year.
+The expression of interest stage is open for two (2) weeks in June.

-- Applications are open to academic staff, teaching staff, professional staff, technical staff, sessional staff and institutional associates (full-time or fractional, continuing or contract).
+- Applications are open to professional staff, technical staff, sessional staff and institutional associates (full-time or fractional, continuing or contract).

 - Both team and individual applications are encouraged.
 Teams may be of any size.
 If a team is larger than five members, a team name must be provided.